-Fit Pay is currently on-boarding 15 device manufactures to its platform.
-Garmin Pay TM , a contactless payment feature for a new line of smartwatches by Garmin International, Inc., is powered by Fit Pay's TPMP technology and went live in the fall of 2017.
+Fit Pay is currently continuing to integrate its initial 15 device manufacturers to its platform.
+Garmin PayTM, a contactless payment feature for a new line of smartwatches by Garmin International, Inc., is powered by Fit Pay's TPMP technology and went live in the fall of 2017.
 Fit Pay also announced the product launches for three other customers, including the Token ring by Tokenize Inc., the Bee payment device by Radiius and a luxury smart clasp by Wearatec Inc.

-In addition to launching new customers, our emerging payments business also announced key ecosystem partnerships with Visa International, Mastercard, Bank of America, and Australia and New Zealand Banking Group Limited (ANZ).
+In addition to launching new customers in 2017, our emerging payments business also announced key ecosystem partnerships with Visa International, Mastercard, Bank of America, and Australia and New Zealand Banking Group Limited (ANZ).
 These agreements, along with the growing network of issuing banks, now enables cardholders to use devices powered by the TPMP, increasing our revenue potential and providing the opportunity to expand our customer and geographical footprint.
-At year-end, the TPMP was enabled by more than 60 issuing banks in 8 countries in the largest markets worldwide.
+At the end of 2017, the TPMP was enabled by more than 60 issuing banks in 8 countries in the largest markets worldwide.

 Our payment and financial technology business has also expanded to include new products and services.
 This includes growing the capabilities of the TPMP to integrate it with additional payment networks and issuing banks.
 Fit Pay has also developed proprietary payment devices that it will offer through business-to-business and direct-to-consumer channels.
 These new products will leverage the TPMP and allow us to access new customers and emerging markets, such as cryptocurrency.
-Fit Pay's initial product offering is a platform extension and contactless payment device called $Flip^{TM}$, which enables Bitcoin holders to make contactless payment transactions at millions of retail locations with value exchanged from their cryptocurrency.
+Fit Pay's initial product offering is a platform extension and contactless payment device called FlipTM, which enables Bitcoin holders to make contactless payment transactions at millions of retail locations with value exchanged from their cryptocurrency.

-Together, these opportunities position our emerging payment and financial technology business for future growth as Fit Pay begins to monetize its core TPMP technology, and expand its products and services to new markets and customers.
+Together, these opportunities position our emerging payment and financial technology business for future growth as Fit Pay begins to monetize its core TPMP technology and expand its products and services to new markets and customers.